The challenge

 We developed a guide that's informed by current resilience thinking, principles and leading practices to use as a basis for the reviews, and to help build the knowledge of those planning 'on the ground' in the regions.

-We've so far reviewed 34 RDR plans.
-We have also produced a synthesis report based on review of the first 15 RDR plans to promote learning within government and improve capacity and support for future regional drought planning.
+We've reviewed, and provided feedback on, all 69 RDR plans developed under the first phase of the program.
+We have also produced synthesis reports to promote learning within government and improve capacity and support for future regional drought planning.